mfractor/mfractor.github.io/docs/xamarin-forms/implementing-view-models.md

 ```

 ##Summary
-By building our apps using the **Xaml first** mindset, we can leverage MFractor's binding generation to implement our view models quickly.
+By building our apps using the **XAML first** mindset, we can leverage MFractor's binding generation to implement our view models quickly.

 In this tutorial we learnt: